 Distressed by adverse life experiences?

 EMDR therapy can help you relieve painful, distressing symptoms, heal from trauma and adverse life experiences, and function more adaptively.
 Often clients who have made slow progress in the past, or who have found disappointment with traditional therapies, express that after EMDR they have at last found something helpful that works for them.
 Many clients have come to us after years of frustration and have tried a variety of mental health services to deal with debilitating symptoms of psychological distress.
-Following EMDR therapy, we frequently hear clients say they are amazed at how quickly EMDR therapy relieves them of distressing emotions that medications and other treatments could not.
+Following EMDR therapy, we frequently hear clients say they are amazed at how quickly they are relieved of distressing emotions, which medications and other treatments could not do.

-A psychologist requires specialized training to become an EMDR therapist who is skilled in the specific protocols and techniques used in EMDR treatments.
-EMDR therapists follow a set of standardized protocols that incorporate elements from cognitive behavioural therapy and other treatment approaches.
+A psychologist requires specialized training to become an EMDR practitioner, and follows a set of standardized protocols that incorporate elements from cognitive behavioural therapy (CBT) and other treatment approaches.
 Alberta Counselling Centre currently has two psychologists who are EMDR therapists.
-We are pleased to offer EMDR treatments, utilizing EMDR equipment that is authorized by the EMDR Institute for use with adults, adolescents, and children.
+We are pleased to offer these treatments, utilizing equipment that is authorized by the EMDR Institute for use with adults, adolescents, and children.

 In 1987, a psychologist named Dr. Francine Shapiro began developing a therapy she called Eye Movement Desensitization and Processing (EMDR).
 Through her own personal experiences, she noticed that rapid eye movements can reduce the intensity of disturbing thoughts.
 She set up numerous studies and conducted scientific research to examine the effects of EMDR treatment on victims of trauma.
 In 1989, Dr. Shapiro published her findings and reported success in using EMDR therapy to treat victims of trauma in the Journal of Traumatic Stress.